sudeep494/nrt-charts/README.md

 ### easily pluggable to any angular app
 ---
 ## Installation:
-Simply install the module via bower
+Simply install the module via bower or clone/fork/download from github (future versions to support nuget, npm and jspm and angular2)

 		bower install nrt-charts